-These Compliance Standards of Conduct apply to the Trustees and Officers, employees and medical and research staffs of The Children's Hospital of Philadelphia and any entity that is controlled by or under common control with The Children's Hospital of Philadelphia, including: The Children's Hospital of Philadelphia Foundation; The Children's Hospital of Philadelphia Practice Association; CHOP Clinical Associates; and the CHOPPA Practice Plans, currently Children's Anesthesiology Associates, Children's Health Care Associates, Children's Surgical Associates and Radiology Associates of Children's Hospital and their New Jersey counterparts.
-The term "Children's Hospital" in this document refers to all of those entities.
-These Compliance Standards of Conduct also apply to people or entities acting or providing services on behalf of Children's Hospital.
+These Compliance Standards of Conduct apply to the Trustees and Officers, employees, and Medical and Research Staffs of The Children's Hospital of Philadelphia and of entities controlling, controlled by or under common control with The Children's Hospital of Philadelphia, including, without limitation: The Children's Hospital of Philadelphia Foundation; The Children's Hospital of Philadelphia Practice Association; CHOP Clinical Associates; and the CHOPPA Practice Plans (currently Children's Anesthesiology Associates, Children's Health Care Associates, Children's Surgical Associates, and Radiology Associates of Children's Hospital, and their New Jersey counterparts)(collectively, "Hospital).
+It also applies to any other persons or entities acting or providing services on behalf of the Hospital, including persons acting or providing services on behalf of the Hospital at CHOP affiliate locations.